Zekai/KiwiPredator/README.md

 2.3 Evaluator

 Evaluator reviews the hypothesis and either takes it as a new item of knowledge or discard it.
-In either case, it will send feedback to the TREL.
+In either case, it will send feedback to the TRDL.